SivirGlide/FinalYearProject/README.md

 This library evaluates incoming transactions for potential fraud by combining:

 - historical transaction data
-- customer information
+- customer (personal) information
+- business data
 - configurable fraud detection modules
 - a scoring engine for new transactions

-It also allows users to define custom modules, enabling tailored fraud detection strategies based on specific business rules or pattern recognition needs.
+It is designed to be **extensible**, allowing users to:

+- define custom fraud detection modules
+- introduce custom schemas and data structures
+- tailor fraud logic to domain-specific patterns

-At its core, the system uses `DFLib` for loading, validating, transforming, and aggregating data before passing it into the fraud detection engine.
+At its core, the system uses `DFLib` to:

+- load and structure datasets
+- validate and clean data
+- transform and aggregate features
+- prepare inputs for fraud scoring

+---

+## Architecture

+The system operates in two main stages:

+1. **Data Preparation (Validation + Transformation)**
+2. **Fraud Scoring (Risk Evaluation)**
+---

 ---